6 Reasons Why You Need to Backup Your Shopify / BigCommerce Store

 4. You hire freelancers to work on your store

 Similarly to employees, when you hire a freelancer or contractor to work on your store, you are giving them permission to edit your store.
 It’s not always easy to vet freelancers and find someone you can trust, especially from websites like Fiverr.
-The responsibility is on your shoulders to make sure you’re protected in case they make a huge mistake.

 5. You run multiple online stores